Santoshkavnekar/Data-Analysis_HR_Analytics/README.md

 ## Data Cleaning

-Irrelevant columns were were deleted
+* Irrelevant columns were were deleted.
-No null values were found
+* No null values were found.
-No duplicates were found
+* No duplicates were found.
-Columns were consistent
+* Columns were consistent.
-Few columns were renamed
+* Few columns were renamed.
-New columns amd measure were created for analysis.
+* New columns amd measure were created for  analysis.